Aykahshi/joker_state/packages/joker_state/README.md

 # 🃏 JokerState

-**⚠️ Breaking Changes in v3.0.0:** `CircusRing`'s disposal logic for `Joker`/`Presenter` instances has changed significantly.
-Instances with `keepAlive: false` are now disposed by `CircusRing` upon removal.
-See the [Changelog](CHANGELOG.md) and docs below before upgrading.
+**⚠️ Breaking Changes in v4.0.0:**
+- `CircusRing` is now a standalone package.
+While still usable in JokerState, it no longer provides Joker-specific integration.
+Please use [circus_ring](https://pub.dev/packages/circus_ring).
+- `RingCueMaster` now leverages `rx_dart` for a more robust Event Bus system.
+- `JokerStage` and `JokerFrame` constructors are now private.
+Please use the `perform` and `focusOn` APIs instead.
+- Both `Joker` and `Presenter` are now based on `RxInterface`, providing more flexible and efficient state management.
+- `RxInterface` is built on `BehaviorSubject` and internally uses `Timer` for improved autoDispose handling.
+- `JokerPortal` and `JokerCast` are deprecated.
+For context-free state management, use CircusRing API with `Presenter`.
+- `JokerReveal` is deprecated.
+Use Dart's native language features for conditional rendering.
+- `JokerTrap` is deprecated.
+Use `Presenter`'s `onDone` or `StatefulWidget`'s `dispose` for controller management.

-JokerState is a lightweight, reactive state management package for Flutter that makes dependency injection super easy.
-With its `Joker` API and handy widgets, you get flexible state containers and barely any boilerplate.
+JokerState is a lightweight, reactive Flutter state management toolkit based on `rx_dart`, with integrated dependency injection via [circus_ring](https://pub.dev/packages/circus_ring).
+With just the `Joker`, `Presenter`, and `CircusRing` APIs, you can flexibly manage state and dramatically reduce boilerplate.

 [![pub package](https://img.shields.io/pub/v/joker_state.svg)](https://pub.dev/packages/joker_state)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Features

-- 🧠 **Reactive State Management** – Smart containers that notify listeners when your state changes
+- 🧠 **Reactive State Management**: Automatic widget rebuilds and side-effect execution.
-- 💉 **Dependency Injection** – Intuitive service locator with the CircusRing API
+- 💉 **Dependency Injection**: Simple DI with the CircusRing API.
-- 🎭 **Flexible Widget Integration** – Widgets for all kinds of UI patterns
-- 🪄 **Selective Rebuilds** – Fine control over what triggers a UI rebuild
+- 🪄 **Selective Rebuilds**: Fine-grained control over what triggers UI updates.
-- 🔄 **Batch Updates** – Group multiple state changes into a single notification
+- 🔄 **Batch Updates**: Combine multiple state changes into a single notification.
-- 🏗️ **Record Support** – Combine multiple states using Dart Records
+- 🏗️ **Record Support**: Combine multiple states using Dart Records.
-- 🧩 **Modular Design** – Use just what you need, or the whole ecosystem
+- 🧩 **Modular Design**: Import only what you need, or use the full package.
-- 📢 **Event Bus System** – Type-safe events with RingCueMaster
+- 📢 **Event Bus**: Type-safe event system via RingCueMaster.
-- 🎪 **Special Widgets** – Extra utilities like JokerReveal and JokerTrap
-- ⏱️ **Timing Controls** – Debounce and throttle for smoother actions
+- ⏱️ **Timing Controls**: Debounce, throttle, and more for smooth UX.

-## Getting Started
+## Quick Start

 Add JokerState to your `pubspec.yaml`: